A week-long feast for the senses in the Tuscany & Umbria the Italians don’t want to share.

 - MEET artisan cheesemakers, local winegrowers and your hostess- a local olive grower.

 - STAY in a typical Umbrian hilltop town near the glorious Val D’Orcia.

 - FEAST on the finest seasonal local delicacies with the people who created them.

 - TASTE the best local wine and olive oil that’s impossible to find in the UK.

 - WANDER the ancient streets of Orvieto and visit the historic catacombs.

-- COOK with the freshest seasonal local ingredients- grapes and recently surfaced mushrooms!
+- COOK with the freshest seasonal local ingredients- fruit, veggies and flowers!

 - READ feedback from a previous tour.

 Seasonal notes: During June the countryside hums to the sound of bees making honey, and the countryside’s covered in flowers.
 This is the month of the vegetable garden and there’s an explosion of fresh fruit and veg.